Online COVID-19 vaccine scheduling tool opens to Youngstown residents

-YOUNGSTOWN, Ohio (WKBN) – Eligible Youngstown residents are now able to schedule an appointment online to get their COVID-19 vaccine.
+YOUNGSTOWN, Ohio (WYTV) – Eligible Youngstown residents are now able to schedule an appointment online to get their COVID-19 vaccine.

 Those who qualify to get the vaccine can make an appointment through the Youngstown City Health District’s website.